ni-sh-a-char/RESENTMENT/README.md

-Resesntment - A linux distribution
+Resentment - A linux distribution
+Resent the the orthodox...